Óscar Rodríguez Maradiaga: Financial mismanagement

-Accusations
+Corruption

 In a 2018 book, Martha Alegría Reichmann De Valladeres, widow of former Honduran ambassador to the Holy See Alejandro Valladares Lanza, accused Rodríguez of maintaining an abusive and mafia-like regime in Honduras for decades, promoting false investment schemes, diverting money from the local university and from the government to shadowy and immoral purposes.
 She also accused him of protecting his auxiliary bishop Juan José Pineda Fasquelle, who was forced to resign in 2018 following accusations of sexually abusing seminarians.